ankit29795/Hotstar_Netflix_case_Study/README.md

 The company wants to figure out what went wrong.

 # Primary Goal:
-To understand the viewership decline of XYZ show
+To understand the viewership decline of Web series

 # Potential Causes:
 1. Less number of people coming to platform